Guest professor :

 His music is published by Edition Symétrie, Lyon and Peer Music Verlag, Hamburg.

-In 2009 and 2010, he was a fellow at the French Academy in Rome, the Villa Médicis, where he launched a new contemporary music festival, the Controtempo Festival, which he still programs.
+In 2009 and 2010, he was a fellow at the French Academy in Rome, the Villa Médicis, where he launched a new contemporary music festival, the Controtempo Festival.

 His music is published by Editions Jobert.

 Appointed as director of GMEM, the National Center for Musical Creation in Marseille (France), Christian Sebille is both a structure’s manager and a composer.

 From 1983 onward, he devoted himself to electroacoustic music which he studied with Jean Schwartz and Philippe Prévost (Ircam), then from 1987 he devoted to mixed music at La Muse en Circuit (Alfortville, France) with Luc Ferrari.

 In 1993 he founded Césaré in Reims (France) which became a National Center for Musical Creation in 1993 and whose artistic choices were focused on opening and meeting artistic disciplines and styles.
 Thus, it promotes research on diversity and new forms for (re)presentation of musical creation.

 Christian Sebille’s catalog includes more than sixty vocal, instrumental, electroacoustic and mixed works, including a chamber opera (L’alleluiah – George Bataille – state comission), numerous plays dedicated to the theater or choreography (Jean Deloche, Nadège Mac Leay, Emmanuelle Huynh…) and a commission from Limoges’ opera for orchestra, choir, percussions, electric guitar and three voices.
 From 1999 to present, he has made a wide cycle of musical installations (series entitled Miniatures).
 The eleventh was commissioned by the city of Dijon and was particularly ambitious, as much as the thirteenth designed for the castle of If de Marseille.